We are opening up heritage spaces and improving access in and around our Mitchell and Macquarie buildings.

 Currently, the Library does not have an accessible entrance that meets the needs of all of its visitors, including those with restricted mobility, as well as school and tourist groups.
 The ramp leading to the Macquarie Street entrance does not comply with contemporary standards for disability access, and passage between the two Library buildings is difficult to navigate.

 After assistance from expert heritage consultants and leading architects to design an access ramp into the Mitchell Building, we have now received development consent from the City of Sydney.
 Construction of the ramp will begin once the tendering process is complete.
-In the meantime, a temporary access ramp will be built in time for the opening of our new galleries in October 2018.
+In the meantime, a temporary access lift will be installed in early October.
+It will remain in place until construction commences on the new ramp.

 Artist's impressions – improving access